2021–22 UEFA Europa League: Teams

-Round and draw dates
+Schedule

 The schedule of the competition was as follows.
 Matches were scheduled for Thursdays apart from the final, which took place on a Wednesday, though exceptionally could take place on Tuesdays or Wednesdays due to scheduling conflicts.
 Scheduled kick-off times starting from the group stage were 18:45 (instead of 18:55 previously) and 21:00 CEST/CET, though exceptionally could take place at 16:30 due to geographical reasons.

 All draws started at 13:00 or 13:30 CEST/CET and were held at the UEFA headquarters in Nyon, Switzerland.
 On 16 July 2021, UEFA announced that the group stage draw would be held in Istanbul, Turkey.